r0627054/Scala-opdracht-v2/FILLME.md

 ## Custom Extension

-The extension I added was the clear documentation of my own written classes.
-The extensive capabilities of Better values such as pixels, points, mm, em, ... can be seen as an extra extension of the Better Values extension.
+The extension I added was the documentation of my own written classes.
+The extensive capabilities of Better Values such as pixels, points, mm, em, ... can be seen as an extra extension of the Better Values extension.

 ## Feedback on the Project

 The project is a nice touch to course because, it deepens your knowledge of the language.
-In my opinion does this project consumes way over the provided 40 hours of this course.
+This project consumes, in my opinion, way over the provided 40 hours of the course.
 Which is a disadvantage because of the amount of work in the Master of Toegepaste Informatica.